NishiyaKN/study/obsidian/notes/ARQUITETURA/Cap 1.md

 	 - ITX - small, uses little power
 	 - Mini ITX - used in thin clients
 ---
-#### CPU
+### CPU

 - **Architectures**
 	- PGA - pin grid array, pins are in the CPU package
 	- LGA - land grid array, pins are in the socket
  ---
-#### Memory
+### Memory

 - **ROM**
-	- Directly accessed by the CPU, stores basic operation instructions such as boot
+	Directly accessed by the CPU, stores basic operation instructions such as boot
 	- ROM - Read-Only Memory
 	- PROM - Programmable ROM
 	- EPROM - Erasable PROM, erased by UV light exposure
 	- EEPROM - Electrically EPROM, aka Flash ROM, used for BIOS

 - **RAM**
-	- Acessed by programs used by the CPU
+	Acessed by programs used by the CPU
 	- DRAM - Dynamic RAM, used for main memory
 	- SRAM - Static RAM, cache memory, low power, much faster than DRAM
 	- SDRAM - Synchronous Dynamic RAM, high transfer rates
 	- DDR SDRAM - Double Data Rate SDRAM, each gen is faster, uses less power, has more pins, etc.
-	- GDDR SDRAM - Graphics, used with dedicated GPU, each gen is the same as above, produces massive amounts of data
+- **Modules**
+	Memory modules can be single-sided or double-sided.
+	- DIP - Dual Inline Package
+	- SIMM - Single Inline Memory Module, small circuit board that holds sevelra memory chips
+	- DIMM - Dual Inline Memory Module, holds SDRAM chips
+	- SODIMM - Small Outline DIMM, used on laptops, printers and small devices
+ - **Memory errors**
+	 - Nonparity - doesn't check for errors, most common for home and business workstations
+	 - Parity - contains eight bits for data and one for error checking (parity bit)
+	 - ECC - Error Correction Code memory can detec multiple bit errors and correct single bit errors, used on financial or data analytics servers
+ ___
+### Hard Disk Drives
+- **Magnetic**
+	- HDD
+		- 1.8'
+		- 2.5'
+		- 3.5'
+	- Tape - used for archiving
+ - **Solid State**
+	- Disc drive - like HDD, 1,8', 2.5' ,3.5'
+	- Expasion cards - plugged directly into the motherboard
+	- mSata (M.2) - use a special socket